adessoTurkey/swift-coding-style-guide/README.md

 ## Protocol Conformance

-When adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
+When adding protocol conformance to a model, separate each into an extension and use // MARK: - comment.

 * <a id='optional-binding-over-protocol-conformance'></a>(<a href='#optional-binding-over-protocol-conformance'>link</a>)
-Always use // MARK: - comment to keep things well-organized.

 **Preferred**
 ```swift